Light

 }

-In the example above, in contrast to the min_value constraint, a value of the positive_float type cannot be 0 since the valid range of mix_ex_value does not include the value specified in the constraint.
+In this example, in contrast to the min_value constraint, a value of the PositiveFloat type cannot be 0 since the valid range of mix_ex_value does not include the value specified in the constraint.

 constraint